courtiol/IsoriX/README.md

 Here, on bitbucket, we are planning to provide documentation in [our Wiki](https://bitbucket.org/courtiol/isorix_project/wiki/Home).
 It is just starting, so check regularly for updates.

-Otherwise, within __IsoriX__, you can access to the package documentation by typing:
+Otherwise, within IsoriX, you can access to the package documentation by typing:

 ```
 #!R